josuejonas/aidlc-workflows/aidlc-rules/aws-aidlc-rule-details/construction/code-generation.md

 ## Step 11: Execute Current Step
 - [ ] Perform exactly what the current step describes
-- [ ] Generate code, tests, or documentation as specified
+- [ ] Place generated code in appropriate project directories following existing structure, NOT in aidlc-docs/
 - [ ] Follow the unit's story requirements
 - [ ] Respect dependencies and interfaces defined in the plan